Alex Li Trisoglio

 Of skill and discernment, samadhi and liberation!

 We’re now aspiring to have an inexhaustible treasury of merit and wisdom.
 So even when we are going through hardships in benefiting others, we always have this inexhaustible treasury to draw upon.
 And we’re also encouraging ourselves by beginning to acknowledge we already possess the innate Buddhanature and innate Buddha qualities, so that when we encounter difficulties or people who belittle us, we can give ourselves more credit and rely upon our own goodness.
 Now as this verse says, we’re still wandering in samsara, so we’re not yet on the Third Path (or the First Bhumi).
 But nevertheless, we have acquired inexhaustible merit and wisdom.
-So we are on the Second Path, the highest stage before the Path of Seeing.
+So we are on the Second Path, the highest stage before the Third Path (the Path of Seeing).
 And as with all of the verses, we continue to emphasise gathering merit and wisdom, because these are the causes of our further progress on the path.

 We’re also becoming increasingly self-sufficient here on our path and in our practice, less reliant on outer circumstances, more able to fully embody the Buddha’s teaching that “You are your own master”.
 So, building on the previous verse where we were aspiring to be a holder of the Dharma, we are now aspiring to really manifest more of our innate Buddha qualities, this inexhaustible treasury of noble qualities, on this final stage as ordinary samsaric beings before we attain the Path of Seeing.